cferdinandi/adventure/content/rules.md

 ## Actions and Deciding Outcomes

-The outcome of every action that the players take is decided with a roll of the dice.
+The outcome of every action that a players take is decided with a roll of the dice.

 Each challenge or decision has a difficulty level.
 The player taking an action rolls a few dice.
 The highest number rolled determines the outcome.